Degree Audit FAQs

 Q: Who can access Degree Audits?

 A: Currently, Degree Audits are available to all admitted degree-seeking undergraduate and graduate students.
-Audits are not currently available for prospective students, post-baccalaureate or post-master's certification or certificate programs or non-degree students.
+Audits are not currently available for prospective students or non-degree students.
+Some post-baccalaureate and post-master's certification or certificate programs are now available.
 Advisors, faculty and selected staff members have access to audits for the purpose of supporting your progress through your academic program.

 Q: How current will my information be in the Degree Audit?